-Although there is no cure for HIV, medication is now so good that people living with HIV can expect a normal, healthy life and can become transmittable meaning that HIV really does end with them.
+Although there is no cure for HIV, medication is now so good that people living with HIV can expect a normal, healthy life and can become untransmittable, meaning that HIV really does end with them.

 What is antiretroviral therapy?

-Antiretroviral therapy or ART is a powerful combination of drugs that people living with HIV take to stop the HIV virus replicating in their bodies and to suppress the virus in the body.
+Antiretroviral therapy, or ART, is a powerful combination of drugs that people living with HIV take to stop the HIV virus replicating in their bodies and to suppress the virus in the body.
 ART is so efficient that if adhered to properly the HIV virus can become undetectable in the body meaning that that person is noninfectious.